Representing yourself at the Upper Tribunal

 This blog post looks at appealing First-tier Tribunal refusals in asylum and immigration cases at the Upper Tribunal.
 It does not address judicial reviews (most of which are heard at the Upper Tribunal in asylum/immigration cases).
 See the Toolkit for more information on judicial reviews.

-This post is written assuming you do not have a lawyer.
+This post is written assuming you do not have a lawyer as we know many people cannot find a lawyer to represent them.
 If you have a lawyer, they will be applying for permission/appealing for you, and will give you advice about the proceedings on the day.
 If you want a friend or volunteer to assist you during the hearing, you may be able to arrange this – this person is often called a ‘McKenzie friend’.

 McKenzie friend